Information for all regulatory submissions

 What recommendations apply when I use physical media (such as CD-ROMs or DVDs) to transmit my regulatory submission in electronic format?

-A regulatory submission transmitted in electronic format on physical media should be accompanied by a paper copy of any form or cover letter that you sign.
-At this time, we are not able to accept an electronic signature in documents transmitted on physical media.
+A regulatory submission transmitted in electronic format on physical media should be accompanied by a paper copy of any form or cover letter that you sign and provide information about the physical media.

 C. File Formats and Names in an Electronic Regulatory Submission

 - What file formats should I use for my regulatory submission?

 The type of file format to use depends on the type of data or information you are submitting.
 Table III-1 lists the file formats we recommend you use for the most common types of data and information.
 We generally are able to access formats listed in Table III-1 and data sets that are compatible with XML (extensible markup language) format.
 We recommend that you contact us before submitting data or information in any file format not listed in Table III-1.
 Doing so should minimize problems with your electronic submission.

 The different Centers in FDA are in varying stages of implementing a pilot program for accessing files in Standard for Exchange of Nonclinical Data (SEND) and Study Data Tabulation Model (SDTM) (Ref.
 14).
 The likelihood that OFAS will be able to receive files in SEND or SDTM increases as time goes on.
 Therefore, we recommend that you contact us before submitting files in SEND or SDTM formats.
 We can also receive files containing study data in XML format.

 Additional information relevant to the use of electronic collection of clinical trial data is available in the Guidance to Industry - Computerized Systems Used in Clinical Investigations (Ref.
 12).